Freedom of Information

 The Freedom of Information and Protection of Privacy Act (FIPPA) is a provincial access and privacy law that has applied to hospitals since January 1, 2012.
 FIPPA establishes a general right of access to records in the custody or control of SickKids from January 1, 2007 onward for the purposes of accountability and transparency.
 FIPPA recognizes that information should be available to the public but balances it against the protection of personal and confidential information.

 Please note that due to COVID-19, there will be a delay in the receipt and processing of FIPPA requests sent by regular mail.
 To ensure timely processing of your request or inquiry, please send correspondence to email@example.com.

 Before submitting a request for information, contact the Compliance & Privacy Office to discuss the records you seek.
 Some records are routinely available from hospital departments and you may not be required to submit a request to gain access.

 An application fee is required for all requests.
 The $5 application fee is mandatory and non-refundable.
-Make your cheque or money order payable to The Hospital for Sick Children.
+Please contact the Compliance & Privacy Office for an invoice, so that you may make an electronic payment.

 - To request to access general records of the hospital